Laureate Global Fellowship

 Fellowship for Life

 Beyond the fellowship year, YouthActionNet provides fellows with learning and networking opportunities, facilitates access to resources, and helps position our fellows as credible experts in their fields.
-Fellows join our growing network of nearly 1500 changemakers in 90 countries who have participated in YouthActionNet fellowship programs.
+Fellows join our growing network of nearly 1700 changemakers in over 90 countries who have participated in YouthActionNet fellowship programs.